tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## <a id="license"></a>License

-Copyright © 2017 by Warren Young, and Bill Cattey.
-This document is licensed under the terms of [the SIMH license][sl].
+Portions copyright © 2017 by Warren Young and Bill Cattey, whose contributions are licensed under the terms of [the SIMH license][sl].

+The sections referencing `CARD[1-4].DA` are reformatted versions of material from the U/W FOCAL distribution and are copyrighted by their authors.

 [sl]:   https://tangentsoft.com/pidp8i/doc/trunk/SIMH-LICENSE.md